 The College Scholarship Service (CSS) Profile is an online application for non-federal student financial aid, such as institutional (and in some cases, state) scholarships and grants.
-Around 240 colleges, universities, professional schools, and scholarship programs use the CSS Profile in addition to the FAFSA!
+Around 240 colleges, universities, professional schools, and scholarship programs in the U.S. use the CSS Profile in addition to the FAFSA!

 Who needs to complete the CSS Profile?

 If you’re applying to one of the ~240 colleges that use the CSS Profile, you will likely need to complete it in addition to the FAFSA.
 Some of these colleges require the CSS profile, while others just recommend it.
-If you're applying to a college that uses it, even if it's not required, you should fill it out anyways in order to receive all the tuition assistance, institutional scholarships, and grants you’re eligible for.
+If you're applying to a college that uses it, even if it's not required, we recommend filling it out anyways in order to receive all the institutional assistance, scholarships, and grants you’re eligible for.

 Where do I start the CSS Profile?
 What information will I need?

 You can start the CSS Profile here.
-You and your parents or guardian/s (if you’re a dependent student) will need the following documents/info handy to complete the CSS Profile:
+You and your parents or guardian/s (if you’re a dependent student) will need the following documents/info handy to complete it:

 - Federal tax returns

 - W-2 forms and other records of current year income

 - Records of untaxed income and benefits for the current and previous tax years